 - The grants go towards covering registration, travel, and accommodation expenses to attend the congress (based on actual costs and receipts) and will be awarded on the basis of abstract submission, application quality and financial need.

 - If you wish to be considered for a travel grant and meet the criteria, please check the corresponding box when submitting your abstract.
 Please note that you will be required to complete a separate online application form.
-Deadline for application is 1st November 2019, 23:59 CET.
+Deadline for application is End October 2022.

 POSTER AWARDS & SLAM SESSION

-- Poster session will be organised onsite and awards will be given to the top 3 presenters.
+- Poster sessions will be organised onsite and awards will be given to the top 3 presenters.

 - 10 abstracts will be selected by the Scientific Committee to be presented orally in the SLAM session.
 Kindly note that the selection for these oral presentations depends mainly on the scientific match and coherence in the oral session.